Frequently Asked Questions

 Space in the Woodruff Physical Education Center Dance Studio is available only to Emory affiliated groups with a valid Emory account number (speedtype).
 Please contact the P.E.
 Center for information.
 Dance majors and minors can reserve rehearsal time in the Rich Building Dance Studio using the sign up sheet posted outside the door.
 Privileges can be denied at any juncture if the space is not respected.
 The dance studio in the Schwartz Center is not available for students to reserve.

 Emory dance spaces are not available for use by groups or individuals not affiliated with Emory.
-However, rentals are available at Emory's Performing Arts Studio on North Decatur Road (managed by the Music Department).
+If you have questions about our facilities, please contact Kendall Simpson.

 My student group at Emory needs rehearsal space, how do I reserve one of your dance studios?